 Peter Approves of Paul

-11 But when Cephas came to Antioch, I opposed him to his face, because he stood condemned.
-12 For before certain men came from James, he would eat with the Gentiles; but when they came, he began to draw back and separate himself, fearing those of the circumcision.3 13 And the rest of the Jews also played the hypocrite with him, so that even Barnabas was carried away in their hypocrisy!
-14 But when I saw that they were not walking in line with the truth of the gospel, I said to Peter before them all, “If you, being a Jew, now live like the Gentiles, and not like the Jews, how can you compel Gentiles to live as Jews?”4
+11 But when Cephas came to Antioch I opposed him to his face, for he was clearly in the wrong.7 12 For before certain men came from James, he would eat with the Gentiles; but when they arrived, he began to draw back and separate himself, fearing the members of the circumcision party.8 13 Moreover, the rest of the Jews also played the hypocrite with him, so that even Barnabas was carried away with their hypocrisy!
+14 But when I realized they were not walking in step with the truth of the gospel, I said to Peter in front of them all, “If you, being a Jew, are now living like the Gentiles and not like the Jews, why are you forcing Gentiles to live as Jews?”9

 - Lit. me